minio/docs/source/administration/object-management.rst

 Path vs Virtual Host Bucket Access
 ----------------------------------

-MinIO supports both path-style (default) or virtual-host bucket lookups.
+MinIO supports both :s3-docs:`path-style (default) or virtual-host bucket lookups <VirtualHosting.html>`.

-For example, consider a MinIO deployment with an assigned FQDN of ``minio.example.net``.
+For example, consider a MinIO deployment with an assigned FQDN of ``minio.example.net``:

 - With path-style lookups, applications specify the full path to a bucket, such as ``minio.example.net/mybucket``.
 - With virtual-host lookups, application specify the bucket as a subdomain, such as ``mybucket.minio.example.net/``.